oda-hub/release-notes/README.md

-Send to ANTARES and GWSC collaborations
+Send to ANTARES, GWSC, INTEGRAL collaborations and all users

 ----